raymond1/document-compiling-cms/README.md

 Similary, a directory can be copied recursively into the output directory by specifying a directory.
 You can use nested directories such as directory1/directory2/directory3 for this purpose.

 ## "compile" directive

+For most templating purposes, the "template" directory below is better, but the "compile" directive can be used in simple cases where there is only one changing section in the template.

 There are many websites that contain multiple pages that are very similar to each other, where, except for the content in a certain number of limited places, the pages are the same.
 To generate these files, the 'compile' directive exists to allow people to specify the template, the content, and the output file inside the script.txt file.

 To use the 'compile directive', first modify the script.txt file.
 For each web page that shares the same structure, add a line with the following syntax: